 Understand the client's problem and the goal they want to achieve

-Explain hypnosis techniques and their working on the functioning of the mind in the subconscious state and experiences during hypnosis to the client before hypnotizing them.
+Explain hypnosis techniques and their working on the functioning of the mind in the subconscious state and experiences during hypnosis to the client before hypnotising them.

 Test clients to determine the level of emotional and physical pain

-Based on the analysis of the client's problem and test results, determine individualized hypnosis methods and techniques
+Based on the analysis of the client's problem and test results, determine individualised hypnosis methods and techniques.

-Use hypnosis techniques to put the client in a trance-like mental state where they experience heightened concentration and focus
+Using hypnosis techniques puts the client in a trance-like mental state where they experience heightened concentration and focus.

 Facilitate healing in clients